otiai10/hotsub/paper/paper.md

 We have developed a software implementing the proposed ExETL framework, hotsub (https://github.com/otiai10/hotsub).

+Since 'hotsub' uses Docker and Docker Machine, users of 'hotsub' don't have to care about acquiring VMs on cloud services nor setting up environment for computing.
+Handling infrastructures and runtimes are automated by 'hotsub'.

 # References

 - [AWS Batch — Easy and Efficient Batch Computing Capabilities - AWS](https://aws.amazon.com/batch/)